syncfusion-content/maui-docs/MAUI/Slider/ticks.md

 ## Major ticks color

-You can change the active and inactive major ticks color of the slider using the `ActiveColor` and `InactiveColor` properties of the `MajorTickStyle` class.
+You can change the active and inactive major ticks color of the slider using the [`ActiveFill`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderTickStyle.html#Syncfusion_Maui_Sliders_SliderTickStyle_ActiveFill) and [`InactiveFill`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SliderTickStyle.html#Syncfusion_Maui_Sliders_SliderTickStyle_InactiveFill) properties of the `MajorTickStyle` class.

 The active side of the slider is between the `Minimum` value and the thumb.